-I learned of the image and the story from this week’s Vinyl Cafe on CBC Radio.
+I learned of the image and the story from the September 12, 2015 Vinyl Cafe on CBC Radio.

 Tyler Bancroft, one of the band members of Said the Whale, found the photo on-line and immediately knew he wanted it to be the band’s next album cover.
 Of course you don’t just take photos and use them as you please, especially when there’s money being made, so he tracked down the photographer.